Heretics and Infidels: different Faiths and Foreign Communities in cosmopolitan Venice

 Following in the footsteps of the German community from Rialto to Santi Giovanni e Paolo.

-In the heart of Venice, alongside the bridge + opposite the market is the magnificent Fondaco dei Tedeschi – the trading hub of merchants from beyond the Alps who have for centuries cultivated business, cultural and more pleasurable informal links with Venice.
+In the heart of Venice, alongside the bridge and opposite the market is the magnificent Fondaco dei Tedeschi – the trading hub of merchants from beyond the Alps who have for centuries cultivated business, cultural and more pleasurable informal links with Venice.

-On this Tour we will visit the places most frequented by German merchants, from the Fondaco at Rialto to the imposing Dominican Basilica of Santi Giovanni e Paolo to discover both the small + large acts of rebellion against the dogma of Rome.
+On this Tour we will visit the places most frequented by German merchants, from the Fondaco at Rialto to the imposing Dominican Basilica of Santi Giovanni e Paolo to discover both the small and large acts of rebellion against the dogma of Rome.

 German Heretics of the Rialto and Jewish Infidels at the Ghetto.

-The German community posed a problem for the city as many of their number were Lutherans at a time of bloody religious wars throughout Europe following the Reformation + Counter-Reformation.
+The German community posed a problem for the city as many of their number were Lutherans at a time of bloody religious wars throughout Europe following the Reformation and Counter-Reformation.
 Venice was able to walk a fine balancing act in having working relations with the Protestant residents of the city and their Northern homelands.

 Fondaco dei Tedeschi, Campo Santi Giovanni e Paolo, Campo dei Gesuiti, the Jewish Ghetto